usnistgov/hiperc/cpu-tbb-diffusion/README.md

-# Serial CPU diffusion code
+# TBB CPU diffusion code

 implementation of the diffusion equation for the
-CPU with neither threading nor acceleration
+CPU with Threading Building Blocks

 ## Usage